leemour/hanami_id/README.md

 ## Usage

-For project-wide uage add Warden Rack middleware to your project:
+For project-wide usage add Warden Rack middleware to your project:
 ```ruby
 # config/environment.rb
 Hanami.configure do